mf-caglar/ibm-data-science-applied-capstone/README.md

 ### Project Overview
 * See the presentation in PDF or PPTX formats in the related files.
-* Explore the notebooks where data collection, data cleaning, data processing, data analysis, training of machine learning models, and predictions are documented.
+* Explore the notebooks where data collection, data cleaning, data processing, data analysis, training of machine learning models, and predictions are coded.
 * I created a Plotly dashboard for better data visualizations and deployed it using [Render](https://render.com/).
 Check it [here](https://ibm-data-science-applied-capstone.onrender.com/).
 ### Data Details
 * The dataset includes launch dates ranging from June 2010 to November 2020, covering 335 Falcon-9 launches during this period.